The Ruin (Ukrainian history): Russian left bank 1661–1687

+Aftermath

+The Ruin ended favourably for the Russian side, as it managed to retain control over Kyiv and Left-bank Ukraine.
+These lands were important for both the Tsardom of Russia and Poland-Lithuania, as they would ensure their continued predominance.
+Petro Doroshenko's attempts to seize these lands with the Ottoman support also ended in failure, which led to devastation of the Right-bank Ukraine and mass migration of Ruthenians (Ukrainians) to the Left-bank.
+Russian Tsardom and Poland-Lithuania signed the Eternal Peace Treaty in 1686.

-1687–1709: Mazepa and Stability: With the election of Ivan Mazepa as hetman, the Ruin effectively came to an end, and the history of the left bank merged with the Hetmanate as part of Russia.
+With the election of Ivan Mazepa as hetman, the Ruin effectively came to an end, and the history of the left-bank merged with the Hetmanate as part of Russia.
 With the start of the Great Northern War in 1700, Russian demands began to seem excessive.
 In 1708 Mazepa allied himself with Charles XII of Sweden.
-At the Battle of Poltava, Charles, Mazepa and those cossacks that followed him were defeated and exiled to Turkey.
+At the Battle of Poltava, Charles, Mazepa and those Cossacks that followed him were defeated and exiled to the Ottoman Empire.